particle-iot/docs/src/content/en/shared/webhooks.md

 [![Testing the events first]({{assets}}/images/webhooks-librato-cli-example.png)]({{assets}}/images/webhooks-librato-cli-example.png)

-After you flash the firmware to your device, open up the Particle CLI, and subscribe to your events with `spark subscribe mine`, you should see something like:
+After you flash the firmware to your device, open up the Particle CLI, and subscribe to your events with `particle subscribe mine`, you should see something like:

 [![Librato Metrics Screen]({{assets}}/images/webhooks-librato-metrics-screen1.png)]({{assets}}/images/webhooks-librato-metrics-screen1.png)